hscells/sysrev-screening-prioritisation/README.md

 ./gradlew build
 ```

 This will produce a binary at `ranklib/build/libs/ranklib.jar`.
-This is an important path in the project.
+This is an important path in the project -